ChromeDevTools/devtools-frontend/test/README.md

 against expectation files.
 ***

 Since these tests live in Chromium, we may need to perform three-way changes when changing DevTools front-end.
+Example: disable test in Chromium (https://chromium-review.googlesource.com/c/chromium/src/+/5851392), land front-end CL, then update and re-enable the Chromium test.

 ## DevTools back-end tests